What Is Employee Feedback?

 - Certificate of Appreciation.
 This is a document designed by a company that is used to express gratitude for the work its employees have done.

 Giving feedback to a team member is a complicated process, that's why it is necessary for a supervisor to prepare for it in advance.
 Usually, businesses hold an annual employee’s performance review, however, feedback can be given throughout the year as well, when the time is right.
 Effective employee feedback is:

 - Specific.
 Generalizations do not help when giving feedback.
 A manager should be precise and provide particular examples to prove their view.
-Giving the picture in details helps make a bigger impact on an employee;
+Giving the picture in detail helps make a bigger impact on an employee.

 - Unbiased.
 A supervisor should evaluate all workers equally, regardless of their gender, nationality, age, etc. The feedback should be based on standards that apply to everybody.

 This kind of form is used by employees who would like to offer their ideas for the improvement of the company.